Daud8090/git_beg_yo_adv/README.md

 # git_beg_to_adv
 learning git from beg to adv
-author - Mohd Daud Rehman
+author - Mohd Daud Rehman.....